Non-Abelian Fermionization and the Landscape of Quantum Hall Phases: Non-Abelian dualities and the dynamics of composite fermions

 In \textbf{Theory A$'$}, $\psi$ is a Dirac fermion charged under an emergent $U(1)$ gauge field $a$, and $v$ is another $U(1)$ gauge field.
 In \textbf{Theory B$'$}, $\eta$ is a Dirac fermion in the fundamental representation of $U(N)$, $u$ is a $U(N)$ gauge field, and $b$ is a $U(1)$ gauge field.
 These dualities are derived in Appendix \ref{sec:appendix-UN-duality}, where it is also shown that these theories are dual composite fermion descriptions of the bosonic Landau-Ginzburg theory for the $\nu=1/k$ Laughlin state: when $k$ is even, the fundamental charges are bosons, while when $k$ is odd they are fermions (note that when $N=k=2$, we recover \textbf{Theory A} and \textbf{Theory B}, which are associated with the $\nu=1/2$ bosonic Laughlin state).
 We emphasize that the above duality holds \emph{regardless} of the rank $N$ of the gauge group $U(N)$ in \textbf{Theory B$'$}, and hence amounts to the statement that $\mathcal{L}_{A'}(k)$ is dual to an infinite number of theories $\mathcal{L}_{B'}(k,N)$ parameterized by the integer $N$.

 As in the examples encountered thus far, we find special filling fractions, $\nu_*$, at which the dual theories predict differing ground states.
-Interestingly, these examples only occur for $N=1$, i.e. when the non-Abelian gauge group is $U(2)$.
 The details of this analysis are essentially identical to that of the preceding $SU(2)$ examples and are presented in detail in Appendix \ref{sec:appendix-UN-duality-gapless-examples}.
 Our results are summarized in Table \ref{table: UN metallic fillings}.
 For example, at the filling $\nu_* = 2/(2k-3)$, \textbf{Theory A$'$} predicts the usual Abelian Jain state, while \textbf{Theory B$'$} predicts the more exotic, non-Abelian $U(4)_{2,2(2k-3)}$ state.
 Our dynamical proposal for understanding the transitions between these states, as well as the others featured in Table \ref{table: UN metallic fillings}, is essentially identical to that of Section \ref{sec: dynamical scenario}, and so we will not comment on it further.

+One state of particular note is the $U(3)_{2,-1}$ topological order, which is level-rank dual to $U(2)_{-3,-1}^{\mathrm{spin}}$, predicted by \textbf{Theory B$'$} with $k=1$ at $\nu_*=-3$.
+Now, the non-spin $U(2)_{3,1}$ Chern-Simons theory is dual to the (also non-spin) $(G_2)_1$ Chern-Simons theory \cite{Cordova2019}.
+Remarkably, $(G_2)_1$ describes precisely the Fibonacci topological order, which supports a single non-trivial anyon, $\tau$, obeying the fusion rule $\tau \times \tau = 1 + \tau$, and is of particular import from the perspective of topological quantum computation \cite{Nayak2008}.
+It is rather interesting that \textbf{Theory B$'$} predicts the (spin) Fibonacci topological order to appear in competition with the $\nu_*=-3$ IQH state.
+In future work, we will explore how other mechanisms can lead to the emergence of this exotic order, using bosonic theories, in the spirit of our earlier construction \cite{Goldman2019}.